Oatmeal Chocolate Chip Greek Yogurt Muffins made with whole wheat flour, oats and Greek yogurt in a healthier, hearty muffin that everyone will love!

 Marvelous Muffins

-We always have plain Greek yogurt on hand and I love baking with it because it adds great moisture and nutrition.
+We always have flavored or plain Greek yogurt on hand and I love baking with it because it adds great moisture and nutrition.
 I frequently use it in place of sour cream, mayonnaise, buttermilk and heavy cream in some recipes and you can hardly tell the difference.
 Today, I’m sharing a marvelous muffin that’s made healthier with whole wheat flour, oats, and a big cup full of Greek yogurt.
 They’ve got chocolate in them which makes them taste way more indulgent than they really are!
 I opt for semi-sweet chocolate, but dark chocolate chips would also be delicious.

 Oatmeal Chocolate Chip Greek Yogurt Muffins by The BakerMama